libretro/Lakka-LibreELEC/projects/L4T/devices/Switch/packages/switch-bootloader/assets/README_CONFIG.txt

 [ram_oc_vdd2=0]
  Changes VDDIO/VDDQ voltage for T210.
 VDDIO only for T210B01.
- Can stabilize timing reduction.
+ Can stabilize timing reduction or if at frequency limit.
  Do not use for zero reason.
- It's useless on proper timings.
-It will just raise power draw for nothing.
+Limits are fully safe (official Jedec).
  Range: 1100 - 1175.
 (Unit in mV).

 [ram_oc_vddq=0]
  Changes VDDQ voltage for T210B01.
- Can stabilize timing reduction.
+ Can stabilize timing reduction or if at frequency limit.
  Do not use for zero reason.
- It's useless on proper timings.
-It will just raise power draw for nothing.
+Limits are fully safe (official Jedec).
  Range: 600 - 650.
 (Unit in mV).

 ================================================================================